-Korean turkey meal prep is packed with flavor and under 400 calories per bowl!
-Prep this simple ground turkey meal prep recipe on the weekend for healthy and delicious lunches through the week.
+These ground turkey meal prep bowls have a delicious Korean-inspired sauce!
+Packed with flavor and under 400 calories per bowl, you can prep this recipe on the weekend for healthy and delicious lunches through the week.

 Don't forget to pin this post to save it for later!